AccelByte/session-manager-grpc-plugin-server-go/README.md

    docker compose up --build
    ```

-2. Open `postman`, create a new `gRPC request`, and enter `localhost:6565` as server URL (tutorial [here](https://blog.postman.com/postman-now-supports-grpc/)).
+2. Open `postman`, create a new `gRPC request`, and enter `localhost:6565` as server URL.

+   > :warning: **If you are running [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) stack alongside this project as mentioned in [Test Observability](#test-observability)**: Use `localhost:10000` instead of `localhost:6565`.
+This way, the `gRPC server` will be called via `Envoy` service within `grpc-plugin-dependencies` stack instead of directly.

 3. In `postman`, continue by selecting `OnSessionCreated` grpc call method and click `Invoke` button, this will start stream connection to the gRPC server.

-4. In `postman`, continue sending parameters first to specify number of players in a match by copying sample `json` below and click `Send`.
+4. Still in `postman`, continue sending parameters first to specify number of players in a match by copying sample `JSON` below and click `Send`.

    ```json
    {